Destan Haciya: Club career

 Born in Macedonian capital Skopje, Haciya played with FK Rabotnički between 2011 and 2015.
 In summer 2015 he joined lower-league side FK Ljubanci 1974 but during the winter-break he was brought by FK Makedonija Gjorče Petrov playing with them the second half of the 2016–17 Macedonian First Football League.
 Makedonija finished bottom and was relegated, but since Haciya was regular in the squad, he got attention from other clubs.
 It will be Serbian side FK Borac Čačak that will sign him after trials on 30 August 2017.
-Haciya made a debut for Borac in the 2017–18 Serbian SuperLiga on 24 September, as a substitute in an away game against FK Čukarički.
+Haciya made his debut for Borac in the 2017–18 Serbian SuperLiga on 24 September, as a substitute in an away game against FK Čukarički.